Gopika: Career

 Her first film was Pranayamanithooval, in which she starred with Jayasurya and Vineeth under the direction of Thulasi Das, did not do well, but it got her recognition in the industry.
 Her second film, 4 the People, was a blockbuster and was dubbed in many Indian languages.
 It was directed by Jayaraj, and she acted opposite Tamil actor Bharath.
 The song "Lejjavathiye Ninde Kalla Kadaikkannil" from the film was a big hit in Kerala.
 Renowned Tamil movie director Cheran signed her up for his film Autograph, which was another big hit in 2004.
 She also acted in Kana Kandaen (2005).

-Among her other work, she has acted in Kannada film Kanasina Loka and the Telugu remake of Azhagi, Leta Manasulu, which crashed at the box office.
+Among her other work, she has acted in the Kannada film Kanasina Loka, her Kannada debut, which was a remake of the 1998 Malayalam film Meenathil Thalikettu which is also her one and only Kannada film till date and the Telugu remake of Azhagi, Leta Manasulu, both, crashed at the box office.
 She starred in the Malayalam movie Keerthi Chakra opposite Jiiva.
 Directed by Major Ravi, the movie tells the story of a soldier against the backdrop of the Kargil war.
 Apart from Keerthi Chakra, she did another movie with Dileep: Pachakuthira.
 Her previous film with Dileep, Chanthupottu, was a big hit.
 Veruthe Oru Bharya was a phenomenal hit, and it gained her the Asianet Best Actress award of 2008.
 Sreeja has been providing her voice since the first movie.
 Devi has voiced in the last three films and Vimmy Mariam George in Smart City.